Mark Moynihan

 Mark Moynihan is a Gaelic footballer from Camp, County Kerry, Ireland.
-He played with Kerry during the 90s.
-He played minor football with Kerry but had little success before joining the Under 21 team in 1995 when he won an All Ireland.
+He played with the Kerry County Board of the Gaelic Athletic Association (GAA) during the 90s.
+He played minor football with Kerry, but had little success before joining the Under 21 team in 1995 when he won an All Ireland.
 He also played senior football with Kerry in the National League.